asmuth/recommendify/README.md

 [4] Adomavicius G. and Tuzhilin A. (2005).
 Towards the Next Generation of Recommender Systems: A Survey of the State-of-the-Art and Possible Extensions (IEEE Transactions on knowledge and data engineering)

-[5] kNN Versus SVM in the Collaborative Filtering Framework
+[5] Grcar M, Fortuna B. and Mladenic D. (2005). kNN Versus SVM in the Collaborative Filtering Framework (Jozef Stefan Institut, IST Programme of the European Community)

 License